Most Vigorous Wild Fires / Forest Fires in the world

 The cause of these fires was mainly the slash and burn technique used by the farmers to clear the land for traditional agriculture.
 The extensive amount of biomass and long fallow rotation of jungle rubber is also cleared using fire.
 When fire reaches highly flammable peat swamps, it becomes very difficult to control.
 In addition to this the El Nino, a weather phenomenon associated with increased atmospheric temperature and winds was also present.

-See also What is water depletion, causes and effects and what is effective water management
+See also What is Drought, its types, causes and effects

 The estimated value of damages is $ 4.47 billion.
 The damages that are not easy to measure are loss to human life, long term health impacts and biodiversity losses.